voclosporin

 - Advise patient to notify health care professional promptly if signs and symptoms of infection or nervous system problems (confusion, numbness and tingling, seizures, changes in alertness, headache, vision changes, muscle tremors) occur.

 - Rep: May cause fetal harm.
-Advise females of reproductive potential to use effective contraception during therapy and avoid breastfeeding during and for at least 7 days after last dose.
+Advise women of reproductive potential to use effective contraception during therapy and avoid breastfeeding during therapy and for >7 days after last dose.
 Advise patient to notify health care professional if pregnancy is suspected.

 Evaluation/Desired Outcomes